ZyMa-1/Conways_game_of_life_widget/info/About.md

 Engine and Widget classes have implementation and conceptual similarities.
 First off, they both inherit from abc classes that are used to create interface to indicate that the class can safely be used with
-'ConwaysGameOfLifeConfigManager' (Config Manager) and 'ConwaysGameOfLifePropertiesManager' (Properties Manager).
+'ConwaysGameOfLifeConfigManager' (Config Manager) and 'ConwaysGameOfLifePropertiesManager' (Properties Manager) classes.
 Then there are similarities between Model-View and Engine-Widget approaches.
-Engine acts as a model, providing information to the view.
+Engine acts as a model, providing information to the Widget.
 While Widget communicates with the model  to obtain information from it and display it to the user!

 ### ABCs

 `class MySerializable(ABC)` is used to ensure the `savable_properties_names` method is implemented.
-It is used to obtain properties that are essential If the widget's configuration is intended to be saved into JSON format.
+It is used to obtain properties that are essential for saving widget's configuration into JSON format.

 `class MyPropertySignalAccessor(ABC)` is used to ensure the `get_property_changed_signal` method is implemented.
 The story with this is quite different.
-The `QtCore.Property` class, which is the Qt equivalent to python's `property` accepts `notify` keyword argument, but has NO WAY of obtaining it back from thee `Property` object.
+The `QtCore.Property` class, which is the Qt equivalent to python's `property` accepts `notify` keyword argument, but has NO WAY of obtaining it back from `Property` object.
 So the `get_property_changed_signal` method is used to obtain such signals.
-Mostly it is implemented by enforcing fixed name convention for all the notify signals.
+It is implemented by enforcing fixed name convention for all the notify signals.

 ```python
 _SIGNAL_SUFFIX = "_changed"